kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/05-Minimize-Microservice-Vulnerabilities/23-One-way-SSL-vs-Mutual-SSL.md

   ![cert2](../../images/cert2.PNG)

 ## Asymmetric Encryption
-- Instead of using single key to encrypt and decrypt data, asymmetric encryption uses a pair of keys, a private key and a public key.
+- Instead of using a single key to encrypt and decrypt data, asymmetric encryption uses a pair of keys, a private key and a public key.

   ![cert3](../../images/cert3.PNG)